-A. General Mobilization: This work consists of all labor, materials, tools and equipment required for setting-up general plant, storage/staging areas and facilities required by State Laws and City Ordinances; and the general mobilization of equipment required for the completion of the work shown on the Contract Documents.
+- A. General Mobilization: This work consists of all labor, materials, tools and equipment required for setting-up general plant, storage/staging areas and facilities required by State Laws and City Ordinances; and the general mobilization of equipment required for the completion of the work shown on the Contract Documents.
 The cost of this item shall include all permits and fees required to perform the project, unless otherwise noted in the Contract Documents, and all expenses for the de-mobilization to a 'broom clean or better' condition after the work has been completed.
 If a building permit is required, it will be the contractor's responsibility to get the necessary permit to perform the repair work, unless noted otherwise in the documents.
-This work shall also include the following items:

-Reviewing existing electrical plans, if available, and existing conditions for each phase of the work to identify the likelihood of embedded conduits/wiring in the floor slabs.
+This work shall also include the following items: - 1.
+Reviewing existing electrical plans, if available, electrical layout, and existing conditions for each phase of the work to identify the likelihood of embedded conduits/wiring in the floor slabs.
 All existing mechanical and electrical services shall be maintained/restored by the Contractor for all work areas.

-Provide effective ventilation system to safely remove all dust and hazardous fumes generated from the concrete demolition and any surface treatment applications.

-Protection of overhead fire protection system to be maintained in-place, if any.

-Protection of existing overhead mechanical and electrical systems, if any, to be maintained in-place.

-Removal of loose overhead concrete from the structural concrete members in areas adjoining work locations within the structure prior to the start of any demolition work.

-Coordinate and assist the security and property management personnel in respect to the security of commercial spaces during the repair work.
+- 2. Provide effective ventilation system to safely remove all dust and hazardous fumes generated from the concrete demolition and any surface treatment applications. - 3.
+Protection of overhead fire protection system to be maintained in-place, if any. - 4.
+Protection and/or relocation of existing overhead mechanical and electrical systems, if any, in order to implement repairs. - 5.
+Removal of loose overhead concrete from the structural concrete members in areas adjoining work locations within the structure prior to the start of any demolition work. - 6.
+Coordinate and assist the security and property management personnel in respect to the security of commercial spaces during the repair work. - 7.
 Electricity (power) and water required for the completion of the work shall be furnished by the Owner at existing fixtures or outlets.
 (The Owner will not provide any temporary pipes, cables, etc.) The contractor shall provide temporary lighting in the work areas, as required, during the restoration work.
-If the existing capacity is insufficient for the contractor's use, the contractor is responsible for supplementing existing capacity as needed.

-- B. Concrete Work: Scattered concrete repairs at locations shown on the drawings - C. Moisture Protection: Waterproofing membrane repairs and installation, silane sealer application, rout and seal cracks, and replace sealant joints at locations shown on drawings. - D. Other Work: Other work items as shown on the drawings and listed in the proposal form. - E. Miscellaneous Items: This work consists of items not otherwise specifically indicated or shown on the plans, but which are ancillary to the specified scope of work.
-This work shall also include the following: - The contractor shall furnish, install, maintain, relocate and remove all signs, barricades, cones, warning lights, and other safety control devices and temporary signage required for the proper execution of the project.
+If the existing capacity is insufficient for the contractor's use, the contractor is responsible for supplementing existing capacity as needed. - B. Concrete Work: - C. Moisture Protection: - D. Other Work: - E. Miscellaneous Items: This work consists of items not otherwise specifically indicated or shown on the plans, but which are ancillary to the specified scope of work.
+This work shall also include the following: - 1.
+The contractor shall furnish, install, maintain, relocate and remove all signs, barricades, cones, warning lights, and other safety control devices and temporary signage required for the proper execution of the project.
 The Engineer and the Owner shall review the safety control device placement before work begins and also prior to the beginning of work on any subsequent construction stages.
-Any deficiencies in the location or arrangement of devices shall be corrected by the contractor before starting work.

-- 2. The miscellaneous work shall include documentation of any non-functioning electrical/mechanical systems within work areas prior to contractor's activities.
+Any deficiencies in the location or arrangement of devices shall be corrected by the contractor before starting work. - 2.
+The miscellaneous work shall include documentation of any non-functioning electrical/mechanical systems within work areas prior to contractor's activities.
 This documentation should be based on the contractor's condition survey performed immediately prior to the scheduled mobilization.
-The contractor shall not start the mobilization until the Owner approves the submittal. - 3.
-The miscellaneous work shall also include cleaning and repairs to the existing drainage system in work areas of each parking structure, as required. - 4.
+The contractor shall not start the mobilization until the Owner approves the submittal.

+- 3. The miscellaneous work shall also include cleaning and repairs to the existing drainage system in work areas of each parking structure, as required. - 4.
 The miscellaneous work shall also include the dismantling of any existing mechanical, fire protection and electrical installations in the repair areas in order to perform the overhead repairs to the deck soffit, as required.
 The temporarily dismantled installations shall be reinstalled immediately after the repairs are completed.